-Big Garden Birdwatch 2023: how to take part and garden birds to spot
+Big Garden Birdwatch 2025: when it is, how to take part and birds to spot

 See our round-up of the best bird box cameras for wildlife watching and best bird identification books.

-The annual Big Garden Birdwatch returns on 27th–29th January 2023 for the UK's largest garden-based citizen science project.
-Find out how to take part and the best birds to spot in your garden this winter with our handy birdwatch guide.
+The annual Big Garden Birdwatch returns on 24th–26th January 2025 for the UK's largest garden-based citizen science project.

 What is the Big Garden Birdwatch?

-2023 marks the 44th RSPB Big Garden Birdwatch, which sees keen birdwatchers across the UK join the largest garden wildlife citizen science project by spending one hour tracking the birds they see in their gardens.
-Last year just under 700,000 people took part, counting some 11 million birds.
+2025 marks the 46th RSPB Big Garden Birdwatch, which sees keen birdwatchers across the UK join the largest garden wildlife citizen science project by spending one hour tracking the birds they see in their gardens.

 Why did the RSPB start the Big Garden Birdwatch?